ivelascog/TimeSearcherPlus/README.md

  - **fixAxis**: When active, the axes will not change when modifying the data.

 ## Custom Formats
 This section details the different formats used by the application for some parameters.
-Note that the fields marked with "/**/" are optional and if missing, a default value will be used.### Reference Lines
+Note that the fields marked as optional are not mandatory and if not provided a default value will be used.

 ### Reference lines